Essential Safety Pilot Requirements: Ensuring Safe Skies

 Scanning for Traffic

-A primary responsibility of the safety pilot is to scan for other aircraft and potential hazards.
-Maintaining a visual lookout is crucial, especially in busy airspace or during practice maneuvers where the primary pilot’s vision is restricted.
+Your primary responsibility is scanning for other aircraft and potential hazards.
+Maintaining visual lookout is crucial, especially in busy airspace or during practice maneuvers when the primary pilot literally cannot see outside.
+Those eyes need to be working constantly.

 Legal Responsibilities

-Understand the legal responsibilities associated with being a safety pilot.
-The FAA holds both the safety pilot and the primary pilot accountable for adhering to regulations and ensuring flight safety.
-Non-compliance can lead to legal consequences and jeopardize your pilot’s certificate.
+The FAA holds both safety pilot and primary pilot accountable for adhering to regulations and ensuring flight safety.
+Non-compliance leads to consequences that can jeopardize your certificate.
+Understanding this shared responsibility matters.

 Weather Considerations